Classical calculation of radiative decay rates of hydrogenic Stark states: Results

 The semi-classical lifetimes for the $m=0$ states will be compromised for the reasons mentioned above, but a comparison with the quantum results is nevertheless provided in Fig.~\ref{fig:Abb3}.
 The Larmor radiation result is acceptable for the extreme states, but as one moves towards the central states one notes a rapid deterioration: while the quantum lifetimes increase by a factor of six over the range of $\mu=n_1-n_2$, the classical lifetimes flatten and fall short by about a factor of two for the central parabolic states.
 This can be traced mostly to the absence of $l=1$ states in the quantum superposition (cf. Fig.~\ref{fig:Abb1}).

-For $m \ne 0$ states we expect better performance from the (semi)-classical calculation, since the inner turning points of the parabolic oscillators are unproblematic.
-The detailed $\Delta n$ dependent rates are shown in Fig.~\ref{fig:Abb4} for four states spanning the range from the extreme state (with largest electric dipole moment) to the central state.
-The classical and quantum rates follow a very similar pattern despite the unusual distribution over angular momentum states observed for the central state.
-The practical absence of even-$l$ states for this state has no apparent repercussions for the Larmor decay rate obtained for this state.
+For $m \ne 0$ states we expect better performance from the classical decay calculation, since the inner turning points of the parabolic oscillators are unproblematic.
+The detailed $\Delta n$-dependent rates are shown in Fig.~\ref{fig:Abb4} for four states spanning the range from the extreme state (with largest electric dipole moment) to the central state.
+The classical and quantum rates follow a very similar pattern despite the unusual $l$-distribution.
+The practical absence of even-$l$ contributions has no apparent repercussions for the comparison with the Larmor decay rate.
 We note, however, a factor-of-three disagreement for transitions to the ground state for the extreme state $n_1=0$.
 Here the quantum distribution over angular momentum includes a p-state admixture which decays strongly to the ground state.
 The semi-classical distribution over angular momentum starts, however at $l \approx 2$, and this is responsible for the strong drop in the electric dipole transition rate to the $n=1$ final state.

 Not obvious from Fig.~\ref{fig:Abb4} is the fact that if one sums the rates over the different $\Delta n$ transitions to calculate the total spontaneous decay rates or their inverse, i.e., the lifetimes of the different $n=20, m=1$ but ($n_1,n_2$)-dependent states one obtains approximately the same answer.
 This approximate result is shown in the right panel of Fig.~\ref{fig:Abb3} alongside the quantum result, which shows less variation with $\mu=n_1-n_2$.
 The other result indicated by a flat line is the result of a calculation which leads to a simple analytic formula for $m \ne 0$ states.
 This result is obtained by averaging over eccentricities $\epsilon$ a decay rate formula that is known to give results accurate to about $10 \ \%$ (cf. Eq.~(17) in Ref.~\cite{PhysRevA.71.020501}).
 The result of this averaging leads to the expression~\cite{2006APS..DMP.G1021H}